tsachit/ror-calendar/README.md

 - Fill the given environment variables
 - Run command "rails db:migrate"
 - Run command "rake start".
-- Frontend uses port 3000 and api usees 5000, so if they're not available in your computer and if you have to change it.
+- Frontend uses port 3000 and api uses 5000, so if they're not available in your computer and if you have to change it.
 Update in Procfile.dev and client/package.json proxy value.

 ### App Description